 STEP-UP Students digitize BBL’s banding records at the USGS

-STEP-UP student volunteer digitizes and catalogs banding data from as far back as the 1960s.
+STEP-UP student digitizes and catalogs banding data from as far back as the 1960s.

-Fairfax County educator trains student volunteer on how to digitize and catalog BBL’s banding records.
+Fairfax County educator trains student on how to digitize and catalog BBL’s banding records.

 Andrew Garcia, STEP-UP Coordinator and Fairfax County special educator, says the program’s successes include “teaching the kids valuable work skills, building their confidence, while also making contributions to the scientific community.
 It's a win-win scenario.”

 The Band-Scan Project is of importance to the BBL because these valuable records are considered legacy data, which is defined as information stored in an old or obsolete format that is difficult to access or process.
 At the start of the Band-Scan Project, it was estimated there were 1.5 million legacy data records from the 1960s forward.
 To date, Fairfax County STEP-UP students have digitized and cataloged more than a half-million banding records since beginning the Band-Scan project in 2015.
 This is an estimated 36% of the legacy data set.
 Additionally, digitized and fully-cataloged records will be readily available for scientists who rely on the BBL’s data.
 Due to the speed, accuracy, and efficiency of these outstanding student volunteers, the BBL expects to complete the Band-Scan Project by 2024, which is three years faster than originally anticipated.